Wolfgang Öxler

 Wolfgang Öxler OSB (born 1 May 1957 in Dillingen an der Donau as Erwin Öxler) is a German Benedictine and archabbot of the St. Ottilien Archabbey.

 Wolfgang Öxler studied at the professional academy for social pedagogy in Dillingen.
-In 1979 he joined the St. Ottilien Archabbey.
+In 1979, he joined the St. Ottilien Archabbey.
 He had his profession in 1983.
-From 1981 to 1987 he studied theology at the University of Munich.
-In 1988 he was ordained to the priesthood.
-In 2012 he was elected as archabbot of the St. Ottilien Archabbey.
+From 1981 to 1987 he studied theology at LMU Munich.
+In 1988, he was ordained to the priesthood.
+In 2012, he was elected as archabbot of the St. Ottilien Archabbey.